ovh/docs/pages/public_cloud/containers_orchestration/managed_private_registry/add-ip-restrictions/guide.es-es.md

 ---
 title: Adding IP restrictions on an OVHcloud Managed Private Registry
-excerpt: 'Find out how to add IP restrictions/manage access to the HMI/API & registry of an OVHcloud Managed Private Registry'
+excerpt: 'Find out how to add IP restrictions and manage access to the HMI/API & registry of an OVHcloud Managed Private Registry'
-updated: 2024-01-12
+updated: 2024-02-01
 ---

 ## Objective